Li Weifeng: International career

 Li made his first appearance for the Chinese national team on 22 November 1998 in a friendly match against South Korea, which ended in a 0-0 draw.
 His performances for the national team would see him called up to China's squads for the 2000 AFC Asian Cup and 2002 FIFA World Cup.
 In 2003, he was promoted to team captain by then manager Arie Haan and would lead China to a runners-up position at the 2004 AFC Asian Cup.
 In September 2006, he was banned from the national team for attacking an opposing player and hence earning his sixth red card in fourteen months during an AFC Champions League game with Shanghai Shenhua.
 His position as captain of the national team was stripped and later assigned to Zheng Zhi.
 The ban was removed after a year, but since then he never had any significant role in the national team anymore.
 He returned as Captain during the 2014 World Cup qualifying, but his return could not help China pass through the Third Round, after two shocking losses to Iraq.

 Managerial career

 Li was appointed as the vice managing director of Tianjin Quanjian in September 2015.

-Playstyle

-He has strength in a strong fighting spirit and an interpersonal mark.
-And the timing of the jump and heading is really good, so the ability to take control of the airborne ball is excellent.
+On 10 April 2026, Li was named as the head coach of China League One club Ningbo FC.